Select another language

 More than a century later, these two Parisian works will meet again for one night.
 The Paradis Latin will sail up the Seine, and each guest on board will contemplate, at the heart of the fireworks, the other great work signed by the architect who built the cabaret.
 A loop that, until now, had never been traced.

-The Paradis Latin 14 July 2026 Gala Cruise takes place on the Seine.
+The Paradis Latin Gala Cruise on July 13th 2026 takes place on the Seine.
 Boarding is at Quai Henri IV, near the Bastille.
-The boat then sails up the Seine to offer its passengers a privileged view of the fireworks fired from the Eiffel Tower.
+The boat then sails up the Seine to offer its passengers a privileged view of the Bastille Day fireworks, fired from the Eiffel Tower.

-The Paradis Latin Gala Cruise evening includes a cruise on the Seine, a Lenôtre and Bollinger Special Cuvée aperitif cocktail on the deck, an exclusive Paradis Latin show, a dinner signed Lenôtre, drinks included, a photocall, the 14 July fireworks viewed from the deck, a DJ set and a dancing night.
-Pierre Hermé macarons and gifts offered.
+The Paradis Latin Gala Cruise evening includes a cruise on the Seine, a Lenôtre and Bollinger Special Cuvée cocktail on deck, an exclusive Paradis Latin show, a Lenôtre dinner, drinks included, a photocall, the Bastille Day fireworks (exceptionally fired on July 13th in 2026) seen from the deck, a DJ set and a dancing night.
+Pierre Hermé macarons and souvenirs offered.

-Booking for the Paradis Latin 14 July 2026 Gala Cruise is done directly on the official Paradis Latin website.
-As places are limited, it is recommended to book in advance to experience this first edition.
+Booking for the Paradis Latin Gala Cruise on July 13th 2026 is done directly on the official Paradis Latin website.
+Places are limited, so it is advisable to book early to experience this first edition.

-The 14 July 2026 Gala Cruise takes place on board Le Paquebot, the boat that carried the French delegation during the opening ceremony of the Paris 2024 Olympic Games.
+The Gala Cruise takes place aboard the Paquebot, the boat that carried the French delegation during the opening ceremony of the Paris 2024 Olympic Games.

 Articles Liés